A 5-Step Rapid Approach to Climate-Resilient Investment Planning

 Alessio Giardino

-Senior Water Specialist (Climate Change), Climate Change, Resilience, and Environment Cluster, Climate Change and Sustainable Development Department, Asian Development Bank
+Senior Climate Change Specialist (Coastal Adaptation), Climate Change and Sustainable Development Department, Asian Development Bank

-Alessio Giardino is a senior climate adaptation and disaster risk management specialist with over 19 years’ professional experience in the water sector.
-His current focus at ADB is on leading knowledge and innovation work to inform the design of resilient investments in the water sector.
-Prior to ADB, he worked at Deltares.
-He holds an MSc in Environmental Engineering (cum laude) from the University of Turin in Italy and a PhD in Coastal Engineering from KU Leuven in Belgium.
+Dr. Alessio Giardino is a senior climate and coastal adaptation specialist with over 20 years’ experience in climate adaptation, disaster risk management, and coastal resilience.
+He leads the knowledge and innovation work to inform the design of resilient investments in the water sector, specifically on coastal adaptation.
+Prior to ADB, he worked at Deltares in The Netherlands.
+He holds a MSc in Environmental Engineering (cum laude) from the University of Turin in Italy, and a PhD in Coastal Engineering from KU Leuven in Belgium.

 Follow Alessio Giardino on